chtongueek/courseraGCD/CodeBook.md

 X,Y,Z - refer to the respective axis along which the measurement was taken

-mean() - the measurement is a mean of measurements std - the measurement is the standard deviation of measurements
+mean() - the measurement is a mean of measurements std() - the measurement is the standard deviation of measurements

 These are put together to form a variable name, e.g. tBodyAccX-mean() would be the time-domain body measurement from an accelerometer in the x-direction, averaged across the time span.

+The original data provided are normalized between [-1, 1], thus the data have no units.

 ----- Data -----
 There are 30 subjects and six activities for each subject.